thednp/domparser/README.md

 #### Node Children Relationship

 The `Node` prototype will only expose `readonly` properties (getters) to access `children` and `childNodes` for any node instance present in the DOM tree.
-The rule of thumbs is that if a node isn't appended to a parent, it should be present in the output of these accessors.
+The rule of thumbs is that if a node isn't appended to a parent, it should _not_ be present in the output of these accessors.

 <details>
 <summary>Click to expand</summary>